Best Cymbal Bag

 The SKB Rolling Cymbal Vault is the best case choice for the touring drummer.
 It’s a hard shell case that is constructed to be very durable while at the same time remaining a little lighter than competing cases.
 The cases cymbal vault can hold up to 24 inch cymbals and features a center bolt and padded dividers to keep the cymbals in place.
 It also has wheels for easy transportation and a durable case handle which is seamlessly integrated into the design of the case.
 While the price tag is a little more than other hard cases because of its high level of quality, it’s well worth the cost of admission to keep your cymbals safe!

 Zildjian’s 22 inch Session cymbal bag is perfect for situations that require only a few cymbals.
 Sometimes you’ll have gigs that don’t require you bring your full cymbal setup and in these situations, it’s often easier to bring this lightweight bag than say, a heavy wheeled case.
-The Session bag is made of a durable, synthetic, leather-like material, large enough to accommodate a full cymbal setup.
+The bag is large enough to accommodate a full cymbal setup.
 Thanks to a bottom which has been reinforced for added durability, it can more than handle the weight of many cymbals at once.

 Safe Case flight case offers the most amount of protection for cymbals.
 It’s a rock solid ATA flight case with a lifetime warranty making it a must for any touring musician.
 The case is as heavyweight as the the road cases used for amps and other sound equipment; as with most flight cases, the heavy duty construction requires a high price tag but offers unparalleled protection.